miaoti/Rest/debug/subproject/README.md

-Master-student briefs that close the three eval gaps named in `paper/main_issta.tex` §6 Limitations; each fits a 3-credit CSI 5v90 with a thesis-extension path, and SP1 is the critical-path input for SP2/SP3.
+Master-student briefs that close the three eval gaps named in `paper/main_issta.tex` §6 Limitations; each fits a 3-credit CSI 5v90 with a thesis-extension path, as I think, and SP1 is the critical-path input for SP2/SP3.

 | ID  | Brief | One-line |
 |-----|-------|----------|